nicokaiser/hugo-theme-gallery/README.md

 - `featured` -- if set to `true`, this album is featured on the homepage (even if private).
 - `sort_by` -- property used for sorting images in an album.
 Default is `Name` (filename), but can also be `Date`.
 - `sort_order` -- sort order.
 Default is `asc`.
+- `params.theme` -- color theme for this page.
+Defaults to `defaultTheme` from configuration.

 ### Metadata